seppinho/mutserve/README.md

 It has been integrated in [mtDNA-Server](https://mtdna-server.uibk.ac.at).
 For scalability, mutserve is parallelized using Hadoop MapReduce but also available as a standalone tool.

 ## Standalone Usage
 You can run mutserve as a standalone tool starting with CRAM/BAM files and detecting heteroplasmic and homoplasmic sites.
 By default BAQ is set (``--noBaq`` otherwise) and no indels  (``--indel`` otherwise) are called.
 There is currently **no** normalization or realignment applied for indels.

-Please be aware that mutserve always reports the non-reference level as the heteroplasmy level (mtDNA-Server always reports the minor component!).
+Please be aware that mutserve always reports the non-reference level as the heteroplasmy level, while mtDNA-Server always reports the minor component.
 ```
 wget https://github.com/seppinho/mutation-server/releases/download/v1.1.11/mutation-server-1.1.11.jar